Wisconsin Campaign Finance Glossary

 Time covered by a campaign finance report.

-Every January and July all active political committees registered with the Government Accountability Board must file campaign finance reports recording their financial activity for the previous six months.
+Every January and July all active political committees registered with the Wisconsin Ethics Commission (previously the Government Accountability Board) must file campaign finance reports recording their financial activity for the previous six months.

-During an election year, all candidates in the election must file at least two additional reports eight days before the primary and general elections.
+During an election year, all candidates in the fall election must file at least two additional reports eight days before the primary and general elections and a third and by the 4th Tuesday in September.
 Other political committees must also file reports on these dates if they make contributions to election candidates.
+Candidates in spring elections must file two additional reports eight days before the primary and spring election.

 Also see exempt committees.